 Poor signage and a lack of familiarity with an area can lead drivers to turn the wrong way down a one-way street, thereby causing a collision.
 Regardless of the cause, it’s important to find a car accident attorney to assist you that is knowledgeable about traffic laws and regulations, and who is willing to fight to ensure fair compensation.

-A range of factors impact the extent of injuries sustained in a head-on collision, though most often the results are dire.
-Common injuries in frontal accidents are serious: spinal injuries, brain injuries, paralysis and broken bones among them.
+A range of factors impacts the extent of injuries sustained in a head-on collision, though most often the results are dire.
+Common injuries in frontal accidents are serious: spinal injuries, brain injuries, paralysis, and broken bones among them.
 Other devastating results may be:

 If you are partially at fault for the accident, you may or may not be able to receive compensation, depending on the state laws where the wrong way head-on collision occurred.
 Where permitted, your attorney or insurance company may negotiate a settlement.
 Other times, the case will go to a jury.
 The jury then determines the amount of fault for which each driver is responsible.